Bringing Your Pet to Australia

 Is it a good idea?

 We brought our pet dog Baggy with us, but it wasn’t cheap.
 But had we left him behind, we would have paid a bigger price.
 My wife and daughter both dote on him and, in the early stages, it can be quite tough adapting to your new Australian surroundings.

 You’ve said goodbye to your friends and family, you’ve left your hometown, your children have had to leave their friends and their school behind, so if you can help it, don’t leave the dog behind (or cat!).

 All dogs and cats coming into Australia need to spend a period of time in quarantine.
 Quarantine is run by AQIS, the Australian Quarantine and Inspection Service.
-They, in turn, are part of the Department of Agriculture, Fisheries and Forestry (DAFF) and they are all part of the Australian Government.
+They, in turn, are part of the Department of Agriculture and they are all part of the Australian Government.

 How long your pet will spend in quarantine depends on which country you are coming from, but, for example, it’s just

 one month 10 days (for qualifying pets as of March 2014) when coming from the UK.

 …which covers cats and dogs.
 For other pets…..

 Visit all imported livestock